pfdubois/BridgeBidding/source/Resources.rst

    - Swan Bridge, and
    - Real Bridge.

-   These sites are all in a state of constant improvement and competition so I won't describe them in this static medium.
+   These sites are in a state of constant improvement and competition so I won't describe them in this static medium.

-#. `Bridge Winners <https://bridgewinners.com>` is the premier bridge news and
+#.
+Bridge Winners (https://bridgewinners.com) is the premier bridge news and
    discussion site.

-#. `ACBL.org <http://acbl.org>` -- be a member, see your points, look up convention
+#.
+The American Contract Bridge League (https://acbl.org) has a monthly bridge magazine
-   charts, what the convention card means, find a club or tournament.
-There is a really great series of explanations about how to fill out your convention card.
+   that is worth the membership fee by itself.
+They can help you find a club or tournament, learn how to fill out your convention card, and explain the bridge laws.